hassmuha/CarND-Advanced-Lane-Lines-Submit/writeup.md

 Here's a [link to my video result][video1]

-both are considered so should be included video pipeline overview For a standout submission, you should follow the suggestion in the lesson to not just search blindly for the lane lines in each frame of video, but rather, once you have a high-confidence detection, use that to inform the search for the position of the lines in subsequent frames of video.
-For example, if a polynomial fit was found to be robust in the previous frame, then rather than search the entire next frame for the lines, just a window around the previous detection could be searched.
-This will improve speed and provide a more robust method for rejecting outliers.

-For an additional improvement you should implement outlier rejection and use a low-pass filter to smooth the lane detection over frames, meaning add each new detection to a weighted mean of the position of the lines to avoid jitter.
+For the frame, the pipeline is present in the function `process_frame(...)`.
+I have also uses the sanity check to find the relation of probable detected line with lane lines detected in previous frames.
+Moreover Look-Ahead Filter approach is also used to get advantage from the fact, each corresponding frame contains similar traits as previous frames and no need to blindly start searching of lane lines within frame.
+Other feather like suggested e.g. smoothing of lane lines before drawing and Reset of previous history in case of Sanity check fails for consecutive frames.

 ---

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Listed below are some of the problems which I have faced during the implementation of the project:
+- Generation of binary images and which plane to consider for gradient and for which planes only thresholding works well.
+Moreover the selection of threshold parameters for different planes
+- Selection of source and destination points for perspective transformation.
+- Defining a good sanity check algorithm when to accept lane lines from the current frame and when to reject it.

+I believe the pipeline is vulnerable in following cases:
-Where will your pipeline likely fail? for a long time non presence of any detected line due to failure of parameters and steps used in thresholding techniques sharp patches on the road which are also parallel to lane Lines and look also similar. too much noise in the Camera which also contributes towards false thresholding check points from the guidelines
+- For a long time non presence of any detected lines due to failure in extracting lane lines in gradient and thresholded binary images
+- Sharp patches on the road which are also parallel to lane Lines and look also similar.

-What could you do to make it more robust? using the double detection mechanism e.g similar method used on first project of using hough trnasformation and credit Based t decide about the final result based on the fact that the distance between should remain the same we can use this info both in Look-Ahead Filter and Sanity Check. improved morphological operation like eroding and dilating
+- Too much noise in the Camera which also contributes towards wrongly selected thresholding parameters
+- Sharp turns along with fast speed of car

+What could you do to make it more robust?
+- Using the multiple detection mechanism e.g similar method used in first project of using hough transformation along with the currently implemented algorithm.
+At the end apply credit-based mechanism to decide which lane line to consider if both algorithms give different results
+- Improved morphological operation like eroding and dilating applied on binary image
+- Improved sanity check and use prediction mechanism based on the other road surrounding. main goal will be never to go off the road in any case.
+- Use machine learning approaches as well beside conventional image processing for example what we did in the Behavioral Cloning Project.